- Empathy

 Triggers: Exchanging Parents’ Angry Reactions for Gentle Biblical Responses

 Do you believe your struggle with anger stems from the wrong behavior you see displayed in your children?
 The knee-jerk reactions and blow-ups you’re facing are often a result of a bigger set of “triggers.”
-Some of these are external, like a child’s disobedience, backtalk, or selective hearing, while others are internal, like an overflowing schedule, sleep-deprivation, or perhaps your own painful experiences from childhood.
+Some of these are external, like a child’s disobedience, backtalk, or selective hearing, while others are internal, like an overflowing schedule, sleep deprivation, or perhaps your own painful experiences from childhood.

 How to Stop Losing Your Sh*t with Your Kids: A Practical Guide to Becoming a Calmer

-Drawing on evidence-based practices, here is an insight-packed and tip-filled plan for how to stop the parental meltdowns.
+Drawing on evidence-based practices, here is an insight-packed and tip-filled plan for how to stop parental meltdowns.
 Its compassionate, pragmatic approach will help listeners feel less ashamed and more empowered to get their, ahem, act together instead of losing it.